Medical Assisting/Assistant CMA

 Medical Assisting within health care:

 Communication is a key component in the health care equation, but sometimes physicians and patients experience a gap.
-Medical Assistants, Health Technologies professionals who perform a wide range of clinical and administrative duties, often serve as a critical bridge in the communication process between health care professionals and the general public.
+Medical Assistants, allied health professionals who perform a wide range of clinical and administrative duties, often serve as a critical bridge in the communication process between health care professionals and the general public.

 Medical Assisting Mission Statement: